CyprusCodes/xest/documentation/docs/routing.md

 router.get("/user-types", getUserTypes);
 ```

-`/user-types` is the route extention of the URL when the request has been sent to that URL.
+*/user-types* is the route extention of the URL when the request has been sent to that URL.

-`getUserTypes` is the function that does the job to get the user types.
+*getUserType* is the function that does the job to get the user types.

 These routing methods specify a callback function (sometimes called “handler functions”) called when the application receives a request to the specified route (endpoint) and HTTP method.
 In other words, the application “listens” for requests that match the specified route(s) and method(s), and when it detects a match, it calls the specified callback function.